FredKSchott/esm-hmr/README.md

 Note: We are still fleshing this out, and this section is still under development.

-Our first goal is to document Snowpack's current browser-native HMR implementation for a first-round of feedback.
-Our second goal is to expand this spec to support Preact's Prefresh, React's Fast Reload + Error Reporting, and other popular HMR implementations.
+Our first goal is to generalize and document Snowpack's browser-native HMR implementation for a first-round of feedback.
+Our second goal is to expand this spec to support Preact's Prefresh, React's Fast Reload + Error Reporting, and any features needed by other popular HMR implementations.

 ## Prior Art